Guide to Devise a Cybersecurity Strategy In 2022

 Now, let’s look at five tips to formulate your cybersecurity strategy.

-1. Carry out a security risk assessment
+1. Execute a risk assessment before the cybersecurity strategy

 An IT security risk assessment is the process of identifying, modifying, and analyzing security risks and controls.
 The risk assessment requires multiple collaborations from different data owners and groups.
 The ultimate purpose of conducting such a risk assessment is to minimize security threats and failures.
 Here is how you can perform a security risk analysis: